MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 1. Download [Sample Configuration Windows PowerShell Script](VPN-Profile.ps1).

-## Create a Always On VPN client profile
+## Create an Always On VPN client profile

 In this section, we'll create a VPN client connection for the following reasons: